shrististha/investigating-wildfire-severity-using-data-mining-and-machine/README.md

 # California Wildfire Analysis and Prediction

+This repository contains a Jupyter Notebook that performs a comprehensive data mining project on California wildfires.
+The project aims to preprocess, merge, and analyze a diverse set of data to understand the factors contributing to wildfires and to build predictive models for wildfire size classification.

 ## Project Overview

 The goal of this project is to conduct a comprehensive data mining analysis on California wildfires to understand contributing factors and build predictive models for wildfire size classification.
 The project integrates diverse datasets, including wildfire records, historical temperatures, unemployment rates, and population statistics, to create a rich analytical base.
 A key focus is on addressing the significant class imbalance in the target variable (`FIRE_SIZE_CLASS`) using the SMOTE (Synthetic Minority Over-sampling Technique) to improve model performance.